India revokes GSK cancer drug patent in latest Big Pharma blow

-However, the Intellectual Property Appellate Board (IPAB) upheld a patent granted on the original compound, or active pharmaceutical ingredient, lapatinib, citing innovative merit.
+However, India's Intellectual Property Appellate Board (IPAB) upheld a patent granted on the original compound, or active pharmaceutical ingredient, lapatinib, citing innovative merit.

 As a result, a GSK spokesman said its medicine would remain subject to patent protection until 2019.
 The additional patent on the particular salt of lapatinib used in Tykerb, which has now been rejected, would have extended that protection to 2021.

-GSK had cut prices of Tykerb by about a third in India as part of a flexible pricing programme designed to make important drugs more affordable in certain emerging markets.
+GSK had cut prices of Tykerb by about a third in India as part of a flexible pricing program designed to make important drugs more affordable in certain emerging markets.

 Western drugmakers who covet a bigger share of India's fast-growing $13 billion drugs market have been frustrated by a series of decisions on intellectual property and pricing.

-Last year, India revoked patents granted to Pfizer Inc's (PFE.N) cancer drug Sutent, Roche Holding AG's ROG.VX hepatitis C drug Pegasys, and Merck & Co's (MRK.N) asthma treatment aerosol suspension formulation.
+Last year, India revoked patents granted to Pfizer Inc's cancer drug Sutent, Roche Holding AG's hepatitis C drug Pegasys, and Merck & Co's asthma treatment aerosol suspension formulation.
 All were revoked on grounds that included lack of innovation.

-Fresenius Kabi Oncology FRES.NS, the Indian unit of German healthcare group Fresenius SE (FREG.DE), had challenged patents granted for both the original molecule and its marketed salt version, saying both molecules lacked innovation.
+Fresenius Kabi Oncology, the Indian unit of German healthcare group Fresenius SE, had challenged patents granted for both the original molecule and its marketed salt version, saying both molecules lacked innovation.

 "This decision is just like the landmark Glivec ruling.
 The IPAB has said that the salt version of lapatinib cannot hold a patent," said lawyer Dominic Alvares of S. Majumdar & Co, which represented Fresenius Kabi in the case.